mdsharifremon/JavaScript_learning/JavaScript_Core_Concepts.md

 <summary><b> JavaScript Hoisting</b></summary>

 ***Hoisting*** : JavaScript engine working way is basically called hoisting.
-JavaScript engine work is two step.<br>
+JavaScript engine works in two step.<br>
-JavaScript Code will run line be line. <br>
+JavaScript Code will run line by line. <br>

-First step it declarer variable and assign value undefined to each variable whether it is assigned or not.
+__First step__ it declarer variable and assign value undefined to each variable whether it is assigned or not.
 It will not look for its value. <br>
 For the function it will take the reference of function.
-It will not execute anything. <br>
+It will not execute anything. <br><br>

-Second Step it will look for execution and look for values for variable.
+__Second Step__ it will look for execution and look for values for variable.
 If it found variables got its value it will print that.
 Otherwise it will print undefined.<br>
 For function it will look for its call. where the function is called it will go for that.  it will go line by line. when it will found one more function is called in a function it will go for that one and skip others.

 ```JavaScript